FASB crypto accounting changes: a jargon-free guide

 In March 2023, the FASB released exposure documents for this proposed change, and invited public feedback.
 Finally, on 13 December 2023, the board issued their new guidelines in an Accounting Standards Update.

-What will change under the new rules?
+What has changed under the new rules?

 The most headline-grabbing change in the FASB’s Accounting Standards Update (ASU) is the move away from the cost-less-impairment model.